 Holywell School Council

 Our School Council helps all pupils at Holywell to become more involved in the life of the school.
-Representatives from each year group starting from Year 1 are democratically voted in by their classmates and each member serves a term on the Council (There are 2 representatives each term from classes in Years 1 and 2 to support each other).
-It is the responsibility of each member to ensure that they express both their views and the views of all the other pupils that they represent.
-They are each issued with a badge and notebook.
+Representatives from each year group starting from Year 1 are democratically voted in by their classmates, and each member serves half a year on the Council (There are 2 representatives each half year from classes in Years 1 and 2 to support each other).
+It is the responsibility of each member to ensure that they express both their views and those of all the other pupils they represent.
+They are each issued a badge and a notebook.
 The School Council allows the pupils to develop skills such as confidence, communication and negotiation.

 Our 2022-23 Successes

-• Assemblies and Newsletter articles - Playtime Quiet Area reinforced to support Children’s Wellbeing.
-Letter from MP Jane Hunt to Y3 pupil regarding fossil fuels celebrated.
+- Assemblies and Newsletter articles - Playtime Quiet Area reinforced to support Children’s Wellbeing.
+A letter from MP Jane Hunt to Y3 pupils regarding fossil fuels was celebrated.

 (Pre-order system introduced September 2023)